a-l-h/aws-ec2-user-data-splunk-quick-lab/README.md

 Set `password` variable

 ```
-# Provide the admin password you want to set
+# Provide the Splunk admin password you want to set
 export password="<password>"
 ```